xdevguild/nextjs-dapp-template/README.md

 ### Working with the API

 The API endpoint is proxied on the backend side.
-The only public API endpoint is `/api`.
+The only public API endpoint is `/api/elrond`.
 This is useful when you don't want to show the API endpoint because, for example, you use the paid ones.
-Also, there is an option to block the `/api` endpoint to be used only within the Dapp, even previewing it in the browser won't be possible.
+Also, there is an option to block the `/api/elrond` endpoint to be used only within the Dapp, even previewing it in the browser won't be possible.

-You can use `API_ALLOWED_DAPP_HOST` in the .env file to enable `/api` restrictions.
+You can use `API_ALLOWED_DAPP_HOST` in the .env file to enable `/api/elrond` restrictions.
 If you don't want to restrict it, you can remove that variable.

-In the `pages/api/_middleware.ts`, you'll find the logic for the API restrictions.
+In the `middleware.ts`, you'll find the logic for the API restrictions.
 And in the `next.config.js`, you'll find the configuration for rewrites of the API.

 In this demo, the Dapp uses a public API endpoint, so it isn't essential, but it is beneficial when you need to use paid 3rd party service.

+Read more about it here: https://www.elven.tools/docs/dapp-api-proxy.html

 ### Working with the .env and config files